Chernobyl fires still burning on anniversary of accident | DW | 26.04.2020

 Environmental experts feared the fires could stir up radioactive ash and potentially blow contaminated smoke to the capital, Kyiv — about 100km (62 miles) away from the power plant.
 But authorities have assured that radiation levels in the city are within an acceptable range.

-On Sunday, firefighters were focusing on the "containment of two cells" of smouldering trees and brush, the State Emergency Service said in a statement.
+On Sunday, firefighters were focusing on the "containment of two cells" of smoldering trees and brush, the State Emergency Service said in a statement.

-Around 11.5 thousand hectares have been destroyed by the fires, said Zelensky in a tweet on Sunday.
+Around 11.5 thousand hectares have been destroyed by the fires, said Zelenskiy in a tweet on Sunday.
 The damage was "terrible" he added.

 The tweet was accompanied by a photograph of the president meeting a firefighter at the site while observing coronavirus hygiene protocol — they were pictured wearing masks and bumping fists rather than shaking hands.